 There are Three Phases to Clinical Trials:

-Even if we do not offer a clinical trial at the Center for Cancer Care, our oncologists collaborate with and refer patients to physicians at academic medical centers to ensure our they have access to the most advanced treatment.
+Even if we do not offer a clinical trial at the Center for Cancer Care, our oncologists collaborate with and refer patients to physicians at academic medical centers to ensure our patients have access to the most advanced treatment.

 A cancer diagnosis is not easy to hear and can leave you with a lot of questions.
 We are here to help you through your diagnosis, treatment, and recovery with expert providers and helpful, complementary services.Learn more about our cancer resources